 Refers to measures such as master planning, further strategic work, studies, public works, relationship building and advocacy.
+NO. ACTION

-THEME1 Directing & Unlocking Growth A1 Review and amend Local Planning Policy of the Wellington Planning Scheme to reflect the objectives and strategies of the Maffra Structure Plan 2022, including updates to the 'Maffra Strategy Plan' and recognition of the need for proactive coordination and shared funding of infrastructure.
+Ċ THEME1 Directing & Unlocking Growth A1 Review and Amend Local Planning Policy of the Wellington Planning Scheme to reflect the objectives and strategies of the Maffra Structure Plan 2022, including updates to the 'Maffra Strategy Plan' and recognition of the need for proactive co-ordination and shared funding of infrastructure.
 High Statutory Council A2 Review and update the Maffra Drainage and Integrated Water Management Strategy (Alluvium, 2020) and 65 Maffra-Sale Road Stormwater Management Strategy (Alluvium, 2021), as required, prior to future rezoning.
-High Non-Statutory Council 43 Update existing sub-catchment wide drainage strategy (including costings) as part of the future rezoning of the north and south-eastern growth precincts identified in Figure 13 and generally in accordance with Table 2 and Table 3 .
-High Non-Statutory Council 14 Prepare a high-level strategic Servicing Strategy for the Residential Growth Areas in consultation with Gippsland Water, Southern Rural Water and other service authorities based on the identified growth areas of the Maffra Structure Plan 2022 .
-High Non-Statutory Council \ 5 Consider forward funding of key drainage infrastructure as outlined in the Residential Stocktake and Facilitation Strategy (2022), Maffra Drainage and Integrated Water Management Strategy (Alluvium, 2020) and 65 Maffra-Sale Road Stormwater Management Strategy (Alluvium, 2021), having regard to any future Shire-wide policy regarding procurement of public infrastructure.
-High Non-Statutory Council ۸6 Investigate and implement a development contributions mechanism that facilitates the funding and delivery of key infrastructure (land and construction) as identified within the proposed Northern Growth Precinct and South-Eastern Growth Precinct (Table 2 and Table 3) and as outlined on the proposed Growth Precinct Plan (Figure 13).
-High Non-Statutory Council .7 Review and update zones and overlays once a development contributions mechanism has been prepared or an infrastructure funding agreement has been reached for the Northern Growth Precinct and the South-Eastern Growth Precinct, in accordance with the proposed planning controls plan shown in Figure 27 and Figure 28 of Part 4 - Next Steps and Implementation of the Maffra Structure Plan 2022.
-Medium Statutory Council 18 Extend existing Development Plan Overlay 1 (DPO1) to include the area north of Sandy Creek Road (to be proposed Rural Living Zone 5 (RLZ5)) and remove DPO1 on areas within Precincts A-D of the Northern Growth Area and Precinct E of the South-Eastern Growth Precinct in accordance with the proposed planning controls plan shown in Figure 27 and Figure 28 of Part 4 - Next Steps and Implementation of the Maffra Structure Plan 2022 .
-Medium Statutory Council ۹9 Apply a new Development Plan Overlay to Precincts A-D of the Northern Growth Area and Precinct E of the South-Eastern Growth Precinct to manage the delivery of future potential residential growth, and to implement the relevant objectives and strategies of the Maffra Structure Plan 2022.
+High Non-Statutory Council A3 Update existing sub-catchment wide drainage strategy (including costings) as part of the future rezoning of the north and south- eastern growth precincts identified in Figure 13 and generally in accordance with Table 2 and Table 3 .
+High Non-Statutory Council A4 Prepare a high-level strategic Servicing Strategy for the Residential Growth Areas in consultation with Gippsland Water, Southern Rural Water and other service authorities based on the identified growth areas of the Maffra Structure Plan 2022 .
+High Non-Statutory Council A5 Consider forward funding of key drainage infrastructure as outlined in the Residential Stocktake and Facilitation Strategy (2022), Maffra Drainage and Integrated Water Management Strategy (Alluvium, 2020) and 65 Maffra-Sale Road Stormwater Management Strategy (Alluvium, 2021), having regard to any future Shire-wide policy regarding procurement of public infrastructure.
+High Non-Statutory Council A6 Investigate and implement a development contributions mechanism that facilitates the funding and delivery of key infrastructure (land and construction) as identified within the proposed Northern Growth Precinct and South-Eastern Growth Precinct (Table 2 and Table 3) and as outlined on the proposed Growth Precinct Plan (Figure 13).
+High Non-Statutory Council A7 Review and update zones and overlays once a development contributions mechanism has been prepared or an infrastructure funding agreement has been reached for the Northern Growth Precinct and the South-Eastern Growth Precinct, in accordance with the proposed planning controls plan shown in Figure 27 and Figure 28 of Part 4 - Next Steps and Implementation of the Maffra Structure Plan 2022 .
+Medium Statutory Council A8 Revise the extent of Development Plan Overlay 1 (DPO1) within Precincts A-D of the Northern Growth Area, and explore the implementation of the Development Plan Overlay 1 (DPO1) in Precinct E of the South-Eastern Growth Precinct, in accordance with Figure 28: Proposed Overlay Plan of Part 4 - Next Steps and Implementation of the Maffra Structure Plan 2022 .
+Medium Statutory Council A9 Apply a new Development Plan Overlay to Precincts A-D of the Northern Growth Area and Precinct E of the South-Eastern Growth Precinct to manage the delivery of future potential residential growth, and to implement the relevant objectives and strategies of the Maffra Structure Plan 2022 .
 Medium Statutory Council